mahendranandi/Optimization-Algorithm/README.md

 #
 #

 Visualizations and in depth concepts of the Machine Learning optimization algorithms are discussed and shown here with different functions as examples and understanding the differences by comparing  them.
+For the more advanced and application part please visit the folder named " Playing_with_Optimizers_in_DL "
 ## Over all types of Line and direction search algorithms in Gradient Descent discussed here: :shipit:
 - Line search & direction search in Gradient Descent:
   - >> Exact Methods: